mgawan/mhm2_staging/docs/mhm_guide.md

 # Running

-To execute MHM, run the `mhmxx.py` script located at `install/bin`.
+To execute MHM2, run the `mhm2.py` script located at `install/bin`.
 Most parameters have sensible defaults, so it is possible to run with only the read FASTQ files specified, e.g. to run with two interleaved reads files, `lib1.fastq` and `lib2.fastq`, you could
 execute:

-`mhmxx.py -r lib1.fastq,lib2.fastq`
+`mhm2.py -r lib1.fastq,lib2.fastq`

 A list of all the command line options can be found by running with `-h`.
 Some of these have a short form (a single dash with a single character and a long form, starting with a double-dash).
 In the list [below](#basic-options), where both a short form and a